-While most webinars occur in real time, they can also be pre-recorded and played at any time for participants, making them easier to set up and repurpose.
+While most webinars occur in real-time, they can also be pre-recorded and played at any time for participants.
+This makes them easier to set up and repurpose.
 This also makes them more budget-friendly than in-person events.

 Webinars can come in many forms with a plethora of customizable features.
-They also support various content formats like live video, which are the preferred type of webinar because they tend to garner the most engagement.
+They also support various content formats like live video.
+These are the preferred type of webinars because they tend to garner the most engagement.
 These videos can also be pre-recorded, which is ideal for evergreen topics.
 This style of webinar allows startups to record their content beforehand and allow future audience members to register to watch the video whenever they want.
 Webinars also support the use of text: for example whiteboards can be used to draw out and explain important concepts.
-Surveys and polls can also be incorporated into webinars, allowing attendees to answer questions and helping the webinar host to organize all the information in one place.
+Surveys and polls can also be incorporated into webinars.
+This allows attendees to answer questions and helps the webinar host to organize all the information in one place.

 1) Present a new product